 - Then, a new window will appear named “Microsoft Visual Basic for Applications”.

 - Next, click “Module” from the “Insert” option.

 - In the new module place the following code and hit the “Run” icon-

 Sub delete_all_sheets() Dim deleting_sheet As Worksheet Application.DisplayAlerts = False For Each deleting_sheet In Sheets If deleting_sheet.Name <> TotalSales Then deleting_sheet.Delete End If Next deleting_sheet Application.DisplayAlerts = True End Sub

 - First, we created a sub procedure named- “delete_all_sheets“.

-- Second, declared variable deleting_sheet where this will store the worksheet.
+- Next, declared variable deleting_sheet will store the worksheet.

-- Next, Applicaion.DisplayAlerts=False in this part, when we try to delete sheet from a workbook, Excel will provide a warning message.
-Thus we are setting the DisplayAlerts system to False so that it don’t appear while deleting.
+- Then, Applicaion.DisplayAlerts=False in this part, when we try to delete sheet from a workbook, Excel will provide a warning message.
+Thus, we are setting the DisplayAlerts system to False so that it don’t appear while deleting.

 - Here, For Each deleting_sheet In Sheets → In this section, we will travel through all the worksheet and delete the worksheets.